rh-aiservices-bu/model-car-importer/README.md

 - `OCI_IMAGE`: The destination OCI image
 - `HUGGINGFACE_ALLOW_PATTERNS`: File patterns to download (default: "*.safetensors *.json *.txt")
 - `COMPRESS_MODEL`: Set to "true" to enable compression
+- `MODEL_NAME`: Name of the model to register in the model registry
+- `MODEL_VERSION`: Version of the model to register (default: "1.0.0")
+- `SKIP_TASKS`: Comma-separated list of tasks to skip (e.g., "cleanup-workspace,pull-model-from-huggingface,compress-model,process,build-and-push-modelcar")

 Example configuration:
 ```yaml